PlumberNet: Fixing interference leakage after GEV beamforming: Proposed Method

 with

 where the expression $\mathbf{X}_{ref}[l,k]$ is obtained applying the STFT to (\ref{eq:x_m}), and then using (\ref{eq:Xv}) without the interference signal ($b[n] = 0\ \forall\ n$).

-Thus, a neural network ($g$) is then used to estimate the postfilter ideal ratio mask $\hat{M}[l,k] \in [0,1]$ using both the enhanced target and interference signals:

-By using both $Y_{interf}$ and $Y_{target}$, the network should be able to solve the possible permutation between target and interference sources.
-For this application, a recurrent neural network (RNN) is fed a tensor made up of $L$ frames and $2(N/2+1)$ frequency bins, which holds the concatenated frames $\log|Y_{target}[l,k]|$ and $\log|Y_{target}[l,k]|$.
-The RNN, implemented as either Gated Recurrent Unit (GRU) or Long Short-Term Memory (LSTM), consists of one or two layers and 128, 256 or 512 hidden units.
+By using both $Y_{target}$ and $Y_{leak}$, the network should be able to solve the possible permutation between target and interference sources.
+For this application, a recurrent neural network (RNN) is fed a tensor made up of $L$ frames and $2(N/2+1)$ frequency bins, which holds the concatenated frames $\log|Y_{target}[l,k]|$ and $\log|Y_{leak}[l,k]|$.
+The RNN, implemented using a Gated Recurrent Unit (GRU) with two layers, consists of 256 hidden units at each layer.
 The output of the RNN is then fed to a fully connected layer and a sigmoid function.
-A dropout layer is also added to the RNN when there are two layers, and between the output of the RNN and the fully connected layer, with a dropout probability of $p=0.2$ to reduce overfitting.
-For each hyperparameter combination, a model was trained and evaluated, the results of which are presented in the following section.
+A dropout layer is also added to the RNN and between the output of the RNN and the fully connected layer, with a dropout probability of $p=0.2$ to reduce overfitting.

 The employed loss function is presented in (\ref{eq:lossfunc}), where $\beta=0.25$ ensures proper weighting across all frequencies: